susanBuck/notes/05_Laravel/999_Exercise_Foobooks.md

 + Published date
 + Tags
 + A cover image
-+ A link to bookstore where the book can be purchased
++ A link to barnesandnoble.com where the book can be purchased

 The search feature should query amongst any of the above criteria.